-12.5 Street clutter is not particularly a problem within the proposed Conservation Area although modern highway signage at key junctions does detract to a degree.
-As Gedling Village is proposed as a new Conservation Area there may be an opportunity to replace modern highway signage with more traditional styles at some point.
+12.5 Street clutter is not particularly a problem within the Conservation Area although modern highway signage at key junctions does detract to a degree.
+As Gedling Village is as a new Conservation Area there may be an opportunity to replace modern highway signage with more traditional styles at some point.
+Similarly, there may be opportunities at some point to replace modern street lights for nonstandard heritage street lights.